How to Install a Car Lift

 Bleeding The Hydraulic Cylinders

 Once the lift is installed and before you have raised a vehicle, it is important to remove any air that has been trapped in the hydraulic system.
 For 2 post car lifts that have direct drive hydraulic cylinders, there will be a bleeder screw on top of the cylinder.
-Use the following steps to bleed the air out:
+Use the following steps to bleed the air out or watch the video:

 For “chain over cylinder” car lifts, simply cycle the lift up and down for several cycles.
 When the lift is lowered all the way, continue to hold the lowering valve for about 10-15 seconds for each cycle before lifting again.
 Holding the lowering valve while the lift is fully down will bleed any air back into the reservoir tank which will allow the air to escape through the vented cap.